howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 <Instruction>

-Similarly, create the `HEROKU_APP_NAME` secret using the name of the heroku app you just created as the value.
+Similarly, create the `HEROKU_APP_NAME` secret using the name of the Heroku app you just created as the value.

 ```bash(path=".../hackernews-typescript/")
 gh secret set HEROKU_APP_NAME